The third Public Archaeology Twitter Conference (#PATC or Patsy to friends henceforth) is to be held on the 31 January 2019.

 The hashtag will inevitably be trolled or bot-ridden, such is life, we will do what we can as we go along.
 Ignore the haters.
 Block ‘n’ report.
 Look for an update on the blog for what hashtags will be in play!

-A timetable and programme of the abstracts can be found in the menu above.
+A timetable and programme of the abstracts will be made available in the New Year.

 Lorna and Jim will keep an eye on the tweets, timings and contributors, and hopefully keep it running smoothly.
 Questions and answers will be held after each paper if there is time to do so and if people are actually ‘live’ rather than scheduling tweets.